frantzmiccoli/drkns/README.md

 To do
 ===

-1. Implementation clean up --> more service oriented
-2. Use sys.POpen instead of paver.easy.sh
+1. Use sys.POpen instead of paver.easy.sh.
+Merge stdout and stderr
-3. S3 synchronization
+2. S3 synchronization

 Features
 ===